Akash-bhaumik/AWS-Resource-Tracker-Automation/README.md

 AWS-Resource-Tracker-Automation
 │
 ├── aws_resource_tracker.sh
-├── resourceTracker.txt
+├── README.md
-├── screenshots
+├── Screenshots
-│ ├── cron_automation_setup.jpeg
+│ ├── aws_report_output.png
-│ └── aws_report_output.png
+│ └── cron_automation_setup.jpeg
-└── README.md

 ---

 # 🚀 Step-by-Step Setup Guide

-Follow these steps to run this project on your own system.
+This guide explains how to run this project from scratch.

 ---

 # Step 1️⃣ Clone the Repository

-Download the project to your local machine.
+Download the project to your system.

 git clone https://github.com/Akash-bhaumik/AWS-Resource-Tracker-Automation.git

-Move into the project directory:
+Move into the project folder.

 cd AWS-Resource-Tracker-Automation

+Now your system has the project files.

 ---

-# Step 2️⃣ Install Required Tools
+# Step 2️⃣ Install Required Dependencies

-Update system packages:
+Update system packages.

 sudo apt update && sudo apt upgrade -y

-Install AWS CLI and jq:
+Install AWS CLI and jq.

 sudo apt install awscli jq -y

-Verify installations:
+Check installations.

 aws --version
 jq --version

+### Why these tools are needed

+**AWS CLI**

+Allows your system to communicate with AWS services directly from the terminal.

+**jq**

+AWS CLI returns data in **JSON format**.
+`jq` extracts useful information from that JSON.

+Example:

+jq -r '.Reservations[].Instances[].InstanceId'

+This extracts **only EC2 instance IDs** from large JSON responses.

 ---

 # Step 3️⃣ Configure AWS CLI

-Now connect your system with your AWS account.
+Connect your system with your AWS account.

 Run: